 Getting Proper Sleep: It's cliche to say, but it is really essential to get hours of sleep every night.
 Restful nights are important for your body to reset and can help your immune system recharge.
 We suggest a melatonin or Magnesium Supplement for a more quality night sleep.

-Maintaining a Health Weight: Being overweight can cause your body to build up an abundance of inflammatory chemicals.
+Maintaining a Health Weight: Being overweight can cause your body to build up an abundance of inflammation.
 Poor dieting and processed foods will also build up unwanted toxins.
-Berberine is perfect for helping to maintain a healthy weight.
+Eating a healthy diet and maintaining a healthy weight is key.

 Maintaining Bowel Health: The main source of toxicity in the body is through the bowels.
 This is especially true for people who suffer with irritable bowel syndrome, Crohn's Disease and Leaky Gut Syndrome .